-Colour shifting can be described as the colours of various objects (particularly brightly coloured out of place objects) to become subject to an effect that shifts and changes the colours through a repeated cycling of hues in a strange, fluid motion across its surface.
-For example, moss on a rock could physically shift from green to red to blue and then back to green again in a very short space of time.
+Colour shifting can be described as the colours of various objects (particularly brightly coloured or out of place objects) becoming subject to an effect that shifts and changes its appearance through a repeated cycling of colours in a strange and fluid motion across its surface.
+For example, moss on a rock could physically shift from green to red to blue to any other colour and then back to green again in a very short space of time.

 Depth Perception Distortions:

-Depth perception distortions can be defined as the very common experience of both extreme and subtle distortions in depth perception during a hallucinogenic experience.
-This is where the depths and layers of the scenery in front of you can become exaggerated, skewed or completely mixed up in their organization.
+Depth perception distortions can be defined as the experience of both extreme and subtle distortions in depth perception.
+This is where the depths and layers of the scenery in front of you can become exaggerated, skewed or completely rearranged in their organization.
 A classic example of this could be the swapping of layers in a scenery.
 This is where objects in the background come into the foreground and objects in the foreground get pushed into the background.

-A consistent way to reproduce this visual is to move your hand in front of your face or throw an object under the influence of psychedelics.
+A near consistent way to reproduce this visual effect is to move one’s hand in front of their face or throw an object under the influence of psychedelics.

-Tracers can be broken down into 4 basic levels of visual intensity which can be described as:
+Tracers can be broken down into 4 basic levels of visual intensity.
+These are defined below as:

-- Transparent - The most basic form of tracer can be described as an almost completely transparent afterimage which disappears almost immediately and drags shortly behind moving objects with a maximum length of 2 - 3 inches.
+- Transparent - The most basic form of tracer can be described as an almost completely transparent after image which disappears quickly and drags shortly behind moving objects.

-- All-encompassing - The highest level occurs at the point when a person’s visual field has become so sensitive to the creation of tracers that the entirety of a person’s visual field smudges and blurs into one all-encompassing tracer at the slightest movement of the eye.
-This can make it extremely difficult to clearly see unless the eyes are kept still.
-It remains in the air for up to approximately 20 seconds.
+- All-encompassing - The highest level occurs at the point when a person’s visual field has become so sensitive to the creation of tracers that the entirety of it smudges and blurs into an all-encompassing tracer at the slightest movement of the eye.
+This can make it extremely difficult to see unless the eyes are kept still and remains in the air indefinitely or until one moves their eyes and double takes.